Human zoo: Spain

+Japan

+In the late 19th and early 20th centuries, Japan, like Western colonial powers, held a "human zoo" (人間動物園, ningen dōbutsuen) exhibiting people from various etnic groups, including Ryukyuans, Ainu, Chinese, Taiwanese, and Koreans, to show off the inferiority of other Asian peoples and the superiority of the Japanese.

 United States (1930s)

 By the 1930s, a new kind of human zoo appeared in America, nude shows masquerading as education.
 These included the Zoro Garden Nudist Colony at the Pacific International Exposition in San Diego, California (1935–36) and the Sally Rand Nude Ranch at the Golden Gate International Exposition in San Francisco (1939).
 The former was supposedly a real nudist colony, which used hired performers instead of actual nudists.
-The latter featured nude women performing in western attire.
+The latter featured women wearing cowboy hats, gunbelts and boots, and little else.
 The Golden Gate fair also featured a "Greenwich Village" show, described in the Official Guide Book as "Model artists' colony and revue theatre."

 Ethnological expositions during Nazi Germany

 As ethnogenic expositions were discontinued in Germany around 1931, there were many repercussions for the performers.
 Many of the people brought from their homelands to work in the exhibits had created families in Germany, and there were many children that had been born in Germany.
 Once they no longer worked in the zoos or for performance acts, these people were stuck living in Germany where they had no rights and were harshly discriminated against.
 During the rise of the Nazi party, the foreign actors in these stage shows were typically able to stay out of concentration camps because there were so few of them that the Nazis did not see them as a real threat.
 Although they were able to avoid concentration camps, they were not able to participate in German life as citizens of ethnically German origin could.
 The Hitler Youth did not allow children of foreign parents to participate, and adults were rejected as German soldiers.
 Many ended up working in war industry factories or foreign laborer camps.